As a business developer, salesperson, or company owner, you probably attend many networking events to generate leads in your city.

 Unfortunately for most, not all networking events provide quality leads.

-That two to three hour trip from point A to point B can, therefore, be a huge waste of time.
+That two to three-hour trip from point A to point B can, therefore, be a huge waste of time.

 In this article, we'll be sharing how to generate leads on Facebook with advertising, which can help you acquire the right leads with less effort.

-Why Facebook for lead generation?
+Why Facebook lead ads?

 The answer: most of your potential clients have either a Facebook or Instagram profile.